Dental Implants Sparks

 Who Dental Implants Can Help

-As long as your mouth is in good health, there’s a pretty good chance that you can have the gaps in your grin filled with sturdy dental implants.
+If the answer is “yes” across the board, then there’s a pretty good chance that you can have the gaps in your grin filled with sturdy dental implants.
 Depending on the number and location of missing teeth, the kind of dental implant restoration used can vary.
 Typically, we recommend one of the following options:

 Missing One Tooth